 Guardian opened its doors in December of 2015 to a humble start with no students and only two part-time instructors.
 Not long after opening, Sacha Feinman joined Guardian as the managing director of the gym, taking on a plethora of responsibilities including community outreach, school recruitment, and leading boxing curriculum.
 Over the next 9 months, Guardian saw a 100% increase in both youth and adult members, and a dedicated and passionate community starting to take form.

-As of September 2017, we have more than 300 students, with our numbers equally split between free youth students and paying adults.
-In a short time, we’ve built a thriving team of men and women of all ages and experience levels, from total newbies to world champions.
-In addition, we have launched the Guardian National Scholarship which supports students around the country who are in need of scholarships to train martial arts.
+Today, Guardian has more than 300 students, with the numbers equally split between free youth students and paying adults.
+In a short time, a thriving team has been built of men and women of all ages and experience levels, from total newbies to world champions.
+In addition, In late 2016 the Guardian National Scholarship was launched, which supports martial arts students around the country who are in need of financial assistance.